cyepes96/test_mercadolibre/README.md

 # DNA Analyzer  - XMEN

 ## Introduction
-This project is to analyze the DNA.
+This project is to analyze the DNA and evaluate if it is mutant or human.

 ## Methods
 It has 2 methods to use